evanl23/learn-git/tasks/clone.md

 - [] Take screenshots as you go through the steps and add to this file
 - [] Explain what happens in each command

-// Question for Ryan: is it ok if people clone the repository and commit directly to it on their first go?
-I think this would be easier than asking them to fork it, but if you'd rather them create forks on their first go then that works too.

 --------